cube-drone/rt0/players-guide/src/player/generated/basic_combat.md

 * Discard the card played on Feint at the end of the turn.

 ## Study
+_You read about a situation like this in a book, once: you know just what to do._

 * Only players with Clever can use Study.
 * Place The Hermit on Study.
 * Draw the top 4 cards from your deck.
 Choose one and add it to your hand.
 Discard the rest.
 * Discard the card played on Study at the start of your turn.

 ## Take a Chance
+_Throwing caution to the wind, you take a chance on... something._

 * Only players with Lucky can use Take a Chance.
 * Place The Wheel of Fortune on Take a Chance.
 * Draw & discard the top card of your deck.